 Year 2 - To say the times table facts related to 2's, 3's, 5's.
 10's and recall these facts out of sequential order.

 We challenge children to learn their times tables in a competitive way through our times tables Olympic challenge.
 Children can win bronze, silver and gold awards for their multiplication knowledge and recall.

-If you would like any further information on our mathematics curriculum or the teaching of mathematics at Lee Brigg Infant and Nursery School, please contact Miss Newsham.
+If you would like any further information on our mathematics curriculum or the teaching of mathematics at Lee Brigg Infant and Nursery School, please contact our school mathematics leader.